sjkrieg/predictingterror/README.md

 Public code for the paper "Predicting Terrorist Attacks in the United States using Localized News Data" by SJ Krieg et al.

 To run the models described in the paper, you will need to do the following.
 1. Extract features from GDELT.
+2. Extract relevant events from GTD.
-Run the following:
+3. Run the models.

+For step 1: run the following script:
   ```
   python get_gdelt_features.py STARTDATE ENDDATE NUMWORKERS
   ```